Harry Townes: Later years and death

 While he was acting, Townes took philosophy classes at UCLA and studied for the ministry at Bishop Bloy School of Theology in Los Angeles.
 His ordination as a deacon came in 1973 at St. Paul's Cathedral in Los Angeles.
 He was ordained as an Episcopal minister in St. Paul's Cathedral on March 16, 1974.
 He served at St. Mary of the Angels Church in Hollywood.
 He retired from acting in 1989 and returned to his hometown of Huntsville, where he lived the remainder of his life.

-On May 23, 2001, Townes died at his home in Huntsville at the age of 86, and his body was interred at Maple Hill Cemetery, also in Huntsville.
+On May 23, 2001, Townes died at home, in Huntsville at the age of 86, and his body was interred at Maple Hill Cemetery, also in Huntsville.